wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-22-07-38-43.png) 12:15

-So that is our first filter, and we are just hardcoding it in our `transformText` function right now.
+So that is our first filter, and we are just hard coding it in our `transformText` function right now.
 But it would be great if we can use it based on the radio selection that we have.

 How could we do that?

-We can modify the first line of `tranformText` to grab the filter by finding the input with name of filter that is also checked, and then grabbing it's value.
+We can modify the first line of `transformText` to grab the filter by finding the input with name of filter that is also checked, and then grabbing it's value.

 ```js
 const filter = document.querySelector('[name="filter"]:checked').value;